 Discovering an unexpected bloodstain when a woman is not in niddah can be stressful.
 Besides being suddenly required to separate from her husband, she is sometimes faced with the prospect that her normal menses will begin before she can go to the mikveh, prolonging the separation.
 Finding a stain during the shivah neki’im (seven clean days) is no less stressful because it might invalidate them and delay mikveh immersion.

 Our Sages, however, decreed that a bloodstain found on clothing or another object, unaccompanied by hargashah, can also render a woman niddah or invalidate the clean days.
 However, they enacted several leniencies as part of this decree, to avoid overburdening women by causing them to spend more time in niddah on account of extraneous stains.
 These leniencies are listed below.

 Laws of Stains

 The first four leniencies listed here apply only when there has been no hargashah.
 Therefore, they do not apply to any discharge found on a bedikah cloth, or another item inserted internally such as a tampon or diaphragm, because the sensation of inserting or removing the item could have masked a hargashah.

-Only a stain larger than the size of a gris, roughly the area of a circle about 19 millimeters in diameter (approximately 280 mm2, about the area of a US dime or an Israeli shekel), renders a woman niddah or invalidates the clean days.
+Only a stain larger than the size of a gris, roughly the area of a circle 19 millimeters in diameter (about the size of a penny), renders a woman niddah or invalidates the clean days.
 This measure is one of area, so a long narrow stain may still be smaller than a gris.
 When a woman is certain that a stain is smaller in area than a gris, she may be confident that it did not make her niddah.

 When several smaller stains are found on the body, they render her niddah if the total surface area adds up to more than the size of a gris.
 When several smaller stains are found on a garment or other surface, the area of each stain is considered separately.